[widget id="bcn_widget-2"]

 Fun phonics activities for letter sounds

-While the grid above has 25 boxes, you can play phonics Bingo with 9 or 16 boxes also.
+The grid above has 25 boxes but can also be played as phonics Bingo with either 9 or 16 boxes.

-Here are four options for getting pictures into the boxes:
+There are four options for adding pictures to the grid boxes.

-Option 2 – Get images from Google Images, print them, cut them out and glue them in the boxes.
+2. Find images on Google Images, print them, cut them out, and glue them in the boxes.

-Option 3 – Go to Google Images, copy each image by hitting “control c’ or by right-clicking on the image and selecting copy, then paste each picture into each grid box by right-clicking in the grid and clicking paste or by hitting “control v.”
+3. Copy images from Google Images by either hitting “control c” or right-clicking on the image and selecting copy.
+Then, paste each picture into the grid box by right-clicking in the box and clicking the word Paste or by hitting Control V on the keypad or keyboard.

-3 – Call out a letter sound.
-If your child has a picture that ends with that letter sound, have her cover the picture.
+3. Call out a letter sound.
+If your child has a picture that ends with that letter sound, they should cover the picture.

-4 – Call out a letter.
-If your child has a picture that ends with that letter, have her cover the picture.
+4. Call out a letter.
+If your child has a picture that ends with that letter, they should cover the picture.

-When your child fills up a row, up, down, or diagonally, she gets Bingo (she wins).
+When your child fills up a row, either vertically, horizontally, or diagonally, they get Bingo and win the game.

-5. Make flashcards with a picture on one side and the letter the picture starts with (or ends with) on the other side
+5. Create flashcards with a picture on one side and the corresponding beginning or ending letter/sound on the other side.

 Fun phonics activities for letter sounds

-Then print out the pages, cut out the picture, and write the corresponding letter on the back.
+Print out the pages, cut out the pictures, and write the corresponding letter on the back.

-If you know how to insert tables, you can put several pictures on the page in table boxes, print the page, cut out all the pictures, and put the letters on the back.
-Here is an example:
+Alternatively, if you know how to insert tables, you can use table boxes to arrange multiple pictures on a page.
+Print the page, cut out the pictures, and label the letters on the back.

-If they do not get the letter or sound, show them the back of the card and tell them the letter and sound (then enunciate the sound as you say the word), have them say the letter/sound back to you twice and shuffle the card back in the pile.
-Repeat.
+If they are still unsure of the letter or sound, show them the back of the card and tell them the correct letter and sound.
+Ask them to repeat the letter or sound twice and then shuffle the card back into the deck.
+Repeat this process.

-Tape four letters onto the wall as shown in the image below:
+Tape four letters onto the wall as shown in the image above:

 Call out a letter sound and tell your child to run to the letter that makes that sound, touch it and run back.
 Spice it up.
 Here are some examples: